amornpoj/ERPNext-GCP-Installation/README.md

 	MariaDB [(none)]>

-For unexpected response like `ERROR 1698 (28000): Access denied for user 'root'@'localhost'` even you ware enter the right password is cause from default authentication plugin for user root, solution is clearly explain in this [link: Authentication Plugin](https://mariadb.com/kb/en/library/authentication-plugin-unix-socket/)
+For unexpected response like `ERROR 1698 (28000): Access denied for user 'root'@'localhost'` even you were enter the right password is cause from default authentication plugin for user root, solution is clearly explain in this [link: Authentication Plugin](https://mariadb.com/kb/en/library/authentication-plugin-unix-socket/)

 # Install Nginx, Node.js and Redis